YahooArchive/express-yui/README.md

 });
 app.set('yui default base', 'http://mycdn.com/path/to/static/{{groupDir}}/');
 app.set('yui default root', 'static/{{groupDir}}/');
+app.yui.registerGroup('foo', 'path/to/foo-1.2.3'); // if you use locator, this is not needed
 ```

 in which case you don't need to use `yui.static` middleware since you are not